dreautall/waterfly-iii/README.md

 ## Releases

 The stable releases are published to the [Google Play Store](https://play.google.com/store/apps/details?id=com.dreautall.waterflyiii), and are also available for download from the [GitHub releases page](https://github.com/dreautall/waterfly-iii/releases/latest).
-The APKs are identical (and actually pushed to Google Play via a GitHub build pipeline).
 There is no fixed release schedule.

 You can also opt in to the (open) beta channel at Google Play [here](https://play.google.com/apps/testing/com.dreautall.waterflyiii).
 The beta channel will feature the "pre-releases" from the [GitHub releases page](https://github.com/dreautall/waterfly-iii/releases), and might not be as stable.